 Our business exposes us to the risk of product liability claims that is inherent in the testing, manufacturing and marketing of medical devices, including those which may arise from the misuse or malfunction of, or design flaws in, our products.
 We may be subject to product liability claims if MelaFind® causes, or merely appears to have caused, an injury or if a patient alleges that MelaFind® failed to provide appropriate diagnostic information on a lesion where melanoma was subsequently found to be present.
-Claims may be made by patients, healthcare providers or others involved with MelaFind® will require PMA approval prior to commercialization in the US.
-The clinical studies of MelaFind® are considered by the FDA as NSR.
-Consequently, the trials are conducted under the auspices of an abbreviated IDE.
+Claims may be made by patients, healthcare providers or others involved with MelaFind®.
+MelaFind® will require PMA approval prior to commercialization in the US.
+The clinical studies of MelaFind® are considered by the FDA as Non-Significant Risk (NSR).
+Consequently, the trials are conducted under the auspices of an abbreviated Investigational Device Exemption (IDE).
 We therefore do not maintain domestic clinical trial liability insurance.
 We have obtained clinical trial liability insurance in certain European countries where required by statute or clinical site policy.
 Although we have general liability insurance that we believe is appropriate, and anticipate obtaining adequate product liability insurance before commercialization of MelaFind®, this insurance is and will be subject to deductibles and coverage limitations.
-Our anticipated product liability insurance may not be available to us in amounts and on acceptable terms, if at all, and if available, the coverages may not be adequate to protect us against any future product liability claims.
-If we are unable to obtain insurance at an acceptable cost or on acceptable terms with adequate coverage, or otherwise protect against potential product liability claims, we will be exposed to significant liabilities, which may harm our business.
+Our anticipated product liability insurance may not be available to us in amounts and on acceptable terms, if at all, and if available, the coverages may not be adequate to protect us against any future product liability claims, we will be exposed to significant liabilities, which may harm our business.
 A product liability claim, recall or other claim with respect to uninsured liabilities or for amounts in excess of insured liabilities could result in significant costs and significant harm to our business.

 We may be subject to claims against us even if the apparent injury is due to the actions of others.
-For example, we rely on the expertise of physicians, nurses and other associated medical personnel to operate MelaFind[®].
+For example, we rely on the expertise of physicians, nurses and other associated medical personnel to operate MelaFind®.
 If these medical personnel are not properly trained or are negligent, we may be subjected to liability.
 These liabilities could prevent or interfere with our product commercialization efforts.
-Defending a suit, regardless of merit, could be costly, could divert management attention and might result in adverse publicity, which could result in the withdrawal of, or inability to recruit, clinical trial volunteers, or result in reduced acceptance of MelaFind[®] in the market.
+Defending a suit, regardless of merit, could be costly, could divert management attention and might result in adverse publicity, which could result in the withdrawal of, or inability to recruit, clinical trial volunteers, or result in reduced acceptance of MelaFind® in the market.